tanium/octobot/README.md

     [jira]
     # required to enable jira support
     host = "jira.company.com"
+    # for on-premise jira: username/password.
+    # for jira cloud: the account email as username and an API token as password.
     username = <jira username>
     password = <jira password>
+    # alternatively, for on-premise jira only: a personal access token.
+    # (jira cloud does not support bearer tokens)
+    #token = <personal access token>

     # optional. shown here with defaults:
     progress_states = [ "In Progress" ]